pawel80/IaC-SDWAN-deployment/README.md

 > - iosxe provider will hang if there are no online routers
 > - for iosxe provider, I've skipped TF config for mgmt interfaces.
 There is too much risk that TF will remove that config
 > - impossible to create a sub interface via sd-wan provider, resource: *sdwan_service_lan_vpn_interface_ethernet_feature*
+> - it is impossible to activate Centralized Policy on a Controller which is using the Configuration Group template.
+Error:  *Failed to Apply policy - No template found for id null*.
+Solution is to create a Device Template for a Controller and then activate the policy
 > - if you want to shutdown interface based on a resource: *sdwan_transport_wan_vpn_interface_ethernet_feature* or *sdwan_service_lan_vpn_interface_ethernet_feature*, then you need to first assigned IP address and/or nat type ...
 ```terraform
 resource "sdwan_transport_wan_vpn_interface_ethernet_feature" "edge_dual1_vpn0_if_eth2_v01" {